stevegrunwell/write-some-docs/slides.md

 Note:

 * Whether it's within your company or shared with millions of users, contributing documentation should not be a large hurdle.
 * Good litmus test: how many clicks does it take to fix a single typo in a README?
+How many hurdles does someone have to clear in order to help me write this?

 This leads into my next point...